What Is a Merit Increase and Why Does It Matter?

 According to Gallup, the importance of getting an increase in pay among employees has risen from the number four spot in 2015 to the number one spot today.
 Giving a merit increase is a great way to reward employee achievement with something they want—a pay raise.

-Although there are many ways to recognize employees for doing a good job, few are as appreciated as an increase in their current salary.
+Although there are many ways to recognize employees for doing a good job, few are as appreciated as an increase in their current salary range.
 It’s a tangible way to thank them for achieving their goals and encourage them to continue achieving their goals in the future.

 Promote skill development

 The world of work is evolving at a rapid pace.
-To stay competitive, employees have to keep up, which means learning new skills.
+To stay competitive, employees have to keep up, which means learning new skills that contribute to the company's success.

 You can encourage them to continue learning and evolving with merit-based increases in pay.
 When employees know they will receive a merit increase after meeting certain goals, they will be encouraged to learn the skills and acquire the knowledge they need to meet those goals.